shapedthought/vbo_job_backup/README.md

 The all job restore version saves an updated file to "job_data_updated.json".
 The single restore version save it to "one_job_data.json"

+## Notes on restore points

+After performing a new backup after restore you will find that only the backups from that new job will be shown at the job level.

+To see all the backup points you will need to restore at the Organizational level.

 ## Easy Connect

-This project uses a modified version of Veeam Easy Connect https://github.com/shapedthought/veeam-easy-connect which allows connection to VBO.
+This project uses the Veeam Easy Connect https://github.com/shapedthought/veeam-easy-connect module.

-I will be updating that module with the VBO connection option soon.